 cease performance immediately.
-Contractor must submit all invoices for Services accepted by the State within 30 days of the date of termination.
+Contractor must submit all invoices for conforming Services performed within 30 days of the date of termination.
 Failure to submit an invoice within that timeframe will constitute a waiver by Contractor for any amounts due to Contractor for Services accepted by the State under this Contract, or